freeCodeCamp/freeCodeCamp/docs/how-to-help-with-video-challenges.md

 ---
 ```

 Next, access the YouTube video with that videoId.
-The url for the video will be:
+The URL for the video will be:
 https://www.youtube.com/watch?v=[videoId]    (replace `videoId` in the URL with the video's ID - without square brackets)

 In the example above, the URL is https://www.youtube.com/watch?v=nVAaxZ34khk